neondatabase/neon/docs/rfcs/034-storage-controller-restarts.md

 This feels very unlikely, but should be considered in any case.
 P2 (the new aspiring leader) fails the `/step_down` API call into P1 (the current leader).
 P2 proceeds with the pre-existing startup procedure and updates the `leader` table.
 Kubernetes will terminate P1, but there may be a brief period where both storage controller can drive reconciles.

+### Dealing With Split Brain Scenarios

+As we've seen in the previous section, we can end up with two storage controller running at the same time.
+The split brain duration is not bounded since the Kubernetes controller might become partitioned from the pods (unlikely though).
+While these scenarios are not fatal, they can cause tenant unavailability, so we'd like to reduce the chances of this happening.
+The rest of this section sketches some safety measure.
+It's likely overkill to implement all of them however.

+### Ensure Leadership Before Producing Side Effects

+The storage controller has two types of side effects: location config requests into pageservers and compute notifications into the control plane.
+Before issuing either, the storage controller could check that it is indeed still the leader by querying the database.
+Side effects might still be applied if they race with the database updatem, but the situation will eventually be detected.
+The storage controller process should terminate in these cases.

+### Leadership Lease

+Up until now, the leadership defined by this RFC is static.
+In order to bound the length of the split brain scenario, we could require the leadership to be renewed periodically.
+Two new columns would be added to the leaders table:
+1. `last_renewed` - timestamp indicating when the lease was last renewed
+2. `lease_duration` - duration indicating the amount of time after which the lease expires

+The leader periodically attempts to renew the lease by checking that it is in fact still the legitimate leader and updating `last_renewed` in the same transaction.
+If the update fails, the process exits.
+New storage controller instances wishing to become leaders must wait for the current lease to expire before acquiring leadership if they have not succesfully received a response to the `/step_down` request.

+### Notify Pageserver Of Storage Controller Term

+Each time that leadership changes, we can bump a `term` integer column in the `leader` table.
+This term uniquely identifies a leader.
+Location config requests and re-attach responses can include this term.
+On the pageserver side, keep the latest term in memory and refuse anything which contains a stale term (i.e. smaller than the current one).

 ### Observability